DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part3a-single-node-broadcast.md

 ![Maelstrom](/images/broadcast3a.drawio.svg)

 That is, there is no possibility our node will receive any message from another node (since we're running one-node cluster).
-In our `Server` struct I add `sync.Mutex` protected map of message our node already have seen.
-In (1) I define handler for `broadcast` message.
-We simply analyze whether our node has already seen broadcasted message and eventually we update our map of messages.
+In our `Server` struct I add 🄌 `sync.Mutex` protected map of message our node already have seen.
+In ➊ I define handler for `broadcast` message.
+We simply analyze whether our node has already seen broadcasted message and eventually we update our map of messages ➋.
 Plain and easy.
-In `read` handler we simply read and return messages from our map.
-Finally, in `topology` message handler we just ignore the topology *suggested* by maelstrom to our node.
-That is because in later stages our topology will be as follows: neighbours of given node are all the nodes except itself (kind of discrete topology).
+In `read` handler we simply read and return messages from our map ➌.
+Finally, in `topology` message handler ➍ we just ignore the topology *suggested* by maelstrom to our node.
+That is because in later stages our topology will be as follows: neighbors of given node are all the nodes except itself (kind of discrete topology).
 In final stages we'll build more efficient topology, but still it will be different from the one proposed by maelstrom.

 ## Running workload